Icehawk78/FrozenCookies/README.md

 ## Changes in this fork

-Includes features that may not be as well thought out or are still in testing.
-If you don't want to risk your save, use Icehawk78's instead.
-Although, I will try to fix any issues as soon as they crop up.

 Current differences from the oficial release:
 * Fix to auto-Godzamok behaviour so that cookie count will not decrease drastically if enabled
 * With auto-Godz active, cap rebuy at 500 buildings to balance gain and loss